-in the form of local policies concluded individually by each member of the OTP Group.
+in the form of local policies concluded individually by each member of the OTP Group, except for the liability insurance of the directors and officers which is covered by a group level insurance policy.

 As most insurance is managed locally, a group-level insurance framework has not been implemented.
 Members of the OTP Group are allowed to purchase additional local insurance cover.
 Insurance policies are renewed regularly.
 There is no current plan to terminate any of the existing insurance coverage.
 Current insurance policies are believed by the Guarantor's management to be appropriate based on prevailing regulations and management decisions.
 There is no indication that insurance will not be available to the OTP Group on commercially reasonable terms.